Olive Garden Recipes

 Jump to Recipe

-• 8 cups butternut squash (peeled + cubed)
+• 8 cups butternut squash (peeled and cut into 1-inch cubes)

 • 2 tbsp vegetable oil